 - Device-to-analytics data stream automation.
 Medical workers do not receive raw information; they get structured data that is ready for use.
-Consequently, the workers are not distracted by data processing.
+Consequently, workers are not distracted by data processing.

 - Caregiver’s equipment administration.
-This feature allows the staff be aware of the condition and location of their equipment; particularly, of the assets that can be moved from one place to another.
+This feature allows the staff to be aware of the condition and location of their equipment; particularly, of the assets that can be moved from one place to another.

 - Remote equipment configuration.
 The staff can tune home health monitoring devices or wearables remotely, eliminating the need for patients to visit the hospital.

 - Timeous appliance maintenance.
 The workers can notice any aberrations in the equipment’s performance in advance and fix it before it does damage.
 It is especially important for the gadgets that are installed in intensive care units or with equipment for particularly vulnerable patients.

 - Reduced costs.
 IoT in healthcare domain allows remote monitoring of the patients’ states, which enables disease treatment at home.
 Also, medical equipment maintenance costs decrease, while the uptime increases.

 The more progress medical science and technology make, the higher the number and the variety of healthcare devices rockets.
 The gadgets face constant modernization and enhancement along with evolving consumer needs.
 As a consequence, the role of these appliances has increased: today, they not only assist in the patient workup and disease treatment but also help prevent health problems and encourage wellness.